 |Total Carbohydrate 33g||12%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This creamy baked macaroni and cheese recipe is my favorite.
 What makes it stand out from all the other baked macaroni and cheese recipes out there?
-This mac 'n 'cheese is easy to make, has a rich flavor, and a smooth and creamy texture that isn't overly heavy and gooey.
+This mac and cheese is easy to make, has a rich flavor, and a smooth and creamy texture that isn't overly heavy and gooey.
 The secret?
-A blend of mascarpone, cottage cheese and gruyere cheese.
+A blend of mascarpone, cottage cheese, and gruyere cheese.